nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/02_Telos.md

   - I was thinking of something more... substantial.
   - I'll help you.
   - I'll return with the droid intelligence.
 [End Dialog]
+- We'll get later to the medical facility -> need high skill for unlocking
+  - Get to the room in the back -> medical facility
+  - Onderon diplomat
+    - Who are you?
+    - Why are you here?
+    - I'll be going now.

 - Entertainment module